 - 1. In the Configuration Manager, in the Entity Family/Relationship Family pane, click the Relationship Family tab. - 2.
 Select the desired relationship family from the drop-down box.
 You can also navigate through the alphabetical list of names from the Root folder. - 3.
-In the Tasks section, click the Manage Relationship Definitions link.

-The Relationship Definitions window appears.

-- 4. In the Predecessor(s) section, select the predecessor that you want to delete. - 5.
-Click the Delete button.

-A confirmation message appears, asking if you really want to delete the predecessor.

-The predecessor family and the related successor family are deleted from the relationship.
+In the Taskssection, click the Manage Relationship Definitions link. - The Relationship Definitions window appears. - 4.
+In the Predecessor(s) section, select the predecessor that you want to delete. - 5.
+Click the Delete button. - A confirmation message appears, asking if you really want to delete the predecessor. - 6.
+Click the Yes button to confirm the deletion. - The predecessor family and the related successor family are deleted from the relationship.